COVID-19 Resource Center

 Eat Well for You and Your Little One

-Most women need about 300 to 400 extra calories per day while breastfeeding.
-“This amount may vary based on your metabolism, weight and activity level,” clarifies Dr. Donelan.
+Most people need about 300 to 400 extra calories per day per child while breastfeeding.

-Ensure that these extra calories are beneficial for you and your baby by selecting nutrient-rich foods, which are high in vitamins, minerals and macronutrients that provide you with energy, like protein, healthy fats and complex carbohydrates, typically found in whole grains.
-Nutrient-rich foods will help you feel fuller longer.
+Ensure that these extra calories are beneficial for you and your baby by selecting nutrient-rich foods that are high in vitamins, minerals and macronutrients, which will help you get enough energy.
+Proteins, healthy fats and complex carbohydrates will help you feel fuller longer, and they will help both you and your baby be as healthy as possible.

 When breastfeeding, be sure to get enough of the following.

-Protein: According to the Dietary Guidelines for Americans, breastfeeding moms need at least 65 g of protein per day.
+Protein: According to the Dietary Guidelines for Americans, people who are breastfeeding need about 5 to 7 ounces of protein per day, but this can vary depending on your weight and metabolism.

 Good sources of protein:

-• Yogurt, especially Greek, which is high in protein.
+• Yogurt, especially Greek yogurt, which is high in protein.
 Avoid yogurt with added sugar.

 • Nut and nut products.